jsguy/arl/README.md

 # Autorefresh

-Automatically refresh styles when files are updated
+Automatically refresh styles when files are updated - allowing you to optionally execute a compile step.

 ## Installation